augustinh22/msc_markdown/source/03_AppliedExample.md

 ### ODC: Python API

 Once data has been indexed and ingested, they can be accessed using a Python \ac{API} [@geoscienceaustraliaDataAccessAPI2017].
 This \ac{API} retrieves data from a given indexed or ingested product for a defined spatio-temporal extent and returns it to the user as a *Dataset* object from the *xarray* Python package.
-This Python object is a multi-dimensional (generally) in-memory array with dimension names, and is used for further analysis (e.g. in Jupyter notebooks).
-Indexed data sources can also be accessed using this same Python \ac{API} and with the same commands, but will almost definitely take longer if not save as netCDF files optimised for access (i.e. ingested).
+This Python object is a multi-dimensional, in-memory array with dimension names, and is used for further analysis (e.g. in Jupyter notebooks).
+Indexed data sources can also be accessed using this same Python \ac{API} and with the same commands, but will almost definitely take longer if not save as \acs{netCDF} files optimised for access (i.e. ingested).

 Any queries that might exceed memory ought to be run using the Gridworkflow class of the \ac{API} to access and process data in smaller chunks [@geoscienceaustraliaDatacubeApiGridWorkflow2017].
 This may not be desirable or even possible for certain types of queries or processes.